 If this is the case, simply go ahead and make an appointment with us for a free medical review.
 We’ll discuss the issues you’re encountering and provide you with a free HIPPA form.
 Once that form has been submitted your doctor is required to release your records.

-What to do if you have no medical history?
+What to do if you have no Medical History?

-Unfortunately, under Pennsylvania medical marijuana laws we cannot act as your primary care doctor.
+Unfortunately, under Pennsylvania medical marijuana doctors laws we cannot act as your primary care doctor.
 However, if you do not have a primary care doctor and have not seen a doctor in the past, we can also accept referrals from counselors, therapists, and chiropractors.
 And if those are not an option we can refer you to a primary care physician for diagnosis and ongoing care.

 Or…just let us deal with it for you.